 Badr Jafar, Chair of Executive Board

 Badr Jafar is CEO of Crescent Enterprises, parent company of Gulftainer.
-Crescent Enterprises is a multinational conglomerate operating across six core sectors of the global economy ranging from aviation to healthcare.
+Crescent Enterprises is a diversified global business operating across six core sectors ranging from aviation to healthcare.
 Mr. Jafar is also President of Crescent Petroleum, which is the Region’s first independent and privately-owned petroleum company in the Middle East, and Chairman of Pearl Petroleum, the largest natural gas producer in the Kurdistan Region of Iraq.

 Mr. Jafar has been a member of the Young Presidents’ Organization since 2005, and served as Chair of the YPO Emirates Chapter.
-He was recognised as a Young Global Leader by the World Economic Forum in 2011 and is Co-chair of their Family Business Community and a Global Agenda Trustee for Economic Growth and Social Inclusion and a member of the Stewardship Board of the System Initiative on Economic Progress and Global Future Council on the Humanitarian System.
+He was recognised as a Young Global Leader by the World Economic Forum in 2011 and is Co-chair of their Family Business Community and a member of the Stewardship Board of the System Initiative on Economic Progress and Global Future Council on the Humanitarian System.